friedavocadoes/DishDash/README.md

     created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
    );
    ```

+## Opening the Website
-7. Once the Database and Tableis created, open http://localhost/project/index.php on a browser.
+Once the Database and Tableis created, open http://localhost/project/index.php on a browser.